 The Skye Cuillin Ridge Traverse is, without doubt, the most taxing and exhilarating mountaineering challenge in the United Kingdom.
 It is Scotland’s closest equivalent to a true ‘Alpine’ route without the guaranteed weather that our European counterparts tend to benefit from.
 Combining 12km of scrambling with a lot of physical effort is not for the faint-hearted.
-These mountains command physical and mental stamina but this alone will not guarantee success.
+These mountains command physical and mental strength but this alone will not guarantee success.
 Technical ability, intricate route-finding skills and above all favourable weather conditions will be the deciding factor in completing a full ridge traverse.

-By allowing our experienced Skye guides to help you complete your journey you can maximise the time and financial investment of travelling to the Hebrides.
+By allowing our experienced Cuillin ridge guides to help you complete your journey you can maximise the time and financial investment of travelling to the Hebrides.
 If for any reason the weather does not allow an attempt at a full traverse, individual guided days will be offered but returning to the Glen each evening to rest and dry off.
 Synergy Guides have spent years exploring the Cuillin and know exactly where to go in the worst weather conditions.

 DARE TO EXPERIENCE ADVENTURE